mokshaproject/moksha/docs/main/DataInterpretation.rst

 ---------

-Moksha allows plugins to monitor arbitrary message `"topics"`, giving developers the ability to perform various actions upon various events.
+Moksha allows plugins to monitor arbitrary message `"topics"`, giving developers the ability to register actions on arbitrary events.

 Extension Points
 ----------------

-Gives developers the ability to add additional functionality to predictable patterns found within dynamic data streams.
+Moksha gives developers the ability to add additional functionality to predictable patterns found within dynamic data streams.
 For example, an extension point could find all occurences of known project names within a data feed, and easily turn them into a dynamic hover menu that could display related data.